Craithez/Portfolio-Onepager/README.md

 I am trying to make a portfolio onepager, without prior knowledge of css/javascript etc.

-Most of the code is from w3schools.com and the rest is tutorials knowledge from freecodecamp.org.
-(I also locked up many bootstrap for designs and the javascript part)
+I learned most of the things from w3schools.com and freecodecamp.org.

 Constructive comments and help are appreciated.